RoboJackets/software-training-old/projects/week_3/Instructions.md

 $ sudo apt upgrade
 ```

+If you have done a different installation of stsl that is not through apt make sure to pull the latest code there.

 ### 3.2 Inspect SensorModel interface

 This week, we'll be writing code in the [localization](../../localization) package.